Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_25_encapsulation/mat_25.md

 3. Validate in setters
 4. Const methods for read-only
 5. Information hiding improves maintainability

+---

+## Closing Story

+"Balance is now truly protected!"
+Tian said, testing his BankAccount class.
+He couldn't directly set balance to a negative number anymore.
+The setter validated every change.

+Kuya Miguel smiled.
+"That's encapsulation: hiding implementation details, exposing only what's necessary.
+Users of your class don't need to know how balance is stored, what validation happens, or what internal state you maintain.
+They just use deposit(), withdraw(), getBalance().
+Clean interface."

+Tian practiced using const member functions for getters, promising not to modify the object.
+"And I can change the internal implementation without breaking anyone's code.
+Maybe later I store balance in cents instead of pesos: just change the implementation, keep the interface the same."

+"Exactly!
+That's the power of encapsulation: separation of interface from implementation.
+And notice how your setters validate: name must not be empty, age must be reasonable, amounts must be positive.
+Data integrity guaranteed."

+Tian nodded.
+"Private by default, public only when necessary.
+Hide everything except the interface."

+"Perfect.
+Now: inheritance.
+Building class hierarchies to reuse code."

 **Next Lesson:** Inheritance - Building Class Hierarchies